BrianCalves/InterServo168/README.md

 ![Illustration of Hardware Connections](HardwareIllustration.png?raw=true "Illustration of Hardware Connections among Servo, Diecimila, and Host Computer")

-The firmware allows you to connect to the Arduino Diecimila with a terminal program and command a hobby servo wired to the Diecimila.
+The firmware allows you to connect to an Arduino Diecimila with a terminal program and command a hobby servo wired to the Diecimila.

 The firmware assumes the servomotor signal line is connected to PORTD, pin 6 (`PIND6`) of the ATmega168.

-This firmware differs from typical Arduino community practice, in that it does not employ the Arduino IDE or its language, Processing.
+This firmware differs from typical Arduino community practice, in that it does not employ the Arduino IDE, or its language, called Processing.
+Instead the firmware is written in C++, and compiled using GNU Make, as is common practice among software developers.

 ## System Requirements

-This C/C++ language firmware was developed on Mac OS X using:
+This C/C++ language firmware was developed on Mac OS X, using:

 - Arduino Diecimila (ATmega168, 5V, 16 Mhz)
 - avr-gcc (GCC) 4.3.0
 - avrdude version 5.11
 - GNU Make 3.81

-The build tools are, or were, commonly included with the Arduino IDE.
+These build tools are, or were, commonly included with the Arduino IDE.
 If you have Arduino IDE of suitable vintage, you likely already have the required tools installed on your host platform.
+Otherwise you can obtain them, separately, from the Internet.

-The instructions which follow assume you are using Mac OS X 10.5 or a similar, UNIX-like, operating system.
+The instructions which follow assume you are using Mac OS X 10.5, or a similar, UNIX-like, operating system.
-If you have not already done so, you may need to add toolchain executables to your path in order to successfully execute the instructions which follow.
+If you have not already done so, you may need to add toolchain executables to your shell's `PATH` variable, in order to successfully execute the instructions which follow.

 ## Compiling the Firmware